ow2-quick-app-initiative/poi-quick-app/docs/README.md

 * [Comic Book Route](https://pbest.eu/comic-book-route-quick-app/).
 Wall paintings in Brussels 🇧🇪.
 * [Eckernförde Heritage](https://pbest.eu/cultural-heritage-quick-app/de/eckernforde/).
 Historical buildings in Eckernförde 🇩🇪.

 Share yours!
+We are collecting all [the existing implementations in machine-readable format](https://github.com/pbesteu/poi-quick-app/blob/main/docs/implementations.json).
+This will help the tools to produce new Web applications based on your database.

-Just [send us the information](https://github.com/pbesteu/poi-quick-app/issues/new) about what you have done.
+Just update the file or [send us the information](https://github.com/pbesteu/poi-quick-app/issues/new) about what you have done.

 ## <a name='License'></a>License